Lucky-Tsuma/BE-Summary/README.md

 #### Terminologies

 -   _Packet:_ A small unit of data that is transmitted over the internet.
+A packet has two parts, the **header** contains information that helps the packet get to its destination, including the length of the packet, its source and destination, and a checksum value that helps the recipient detect if a packet was damaged in transit.
+After the header comes the **actual data.**
 -   _Router:_ A ddevice that directs packets between different netorks.
 -   _IP Address:_ A unique identifier for each device on a network, used to route data to the correct destination.
 -   _Domain Name:_ Human-readable name used to identify a website.
 Example: google.com.